Manuel Roxas: Presidential election of 1946

-Prior to the Philippine national elections of 1946, at the height of the last Commonwealth elections, Senate President Roxas and his friends left the Nacionalista Party and formed the Liberal Party.
-Roxas became their candidate for president and Elpidio Quirino for vice-president.
+Prior to the Philippine national elections of 1946, at the height of the last Commonwealth elections, Senate President Roxas and his friends left the Nacionalista Party and formed the Liberal Party with Elpidio Quirino.
+Roxas became their candidate for president and Quirino for vice-president.
 The Nacionalistas, on the other hand, had Osmeña for president and Senator Eulogio Rodriguez for vice-president.
 Roxas had the staunch support of General MacArthur.
 The American military government strongly favored Roxas during the election, regarding him as the Filipino politician most likely to allow the American bases to continue in the Philippines after independence.
 The British historian Francis Pike wrote that Roxas "effectively brought" the 1946 election, helped by the fact that he owned the largest newspaper empire in the Philippines.
 The Roxas newspapers election coverage were essentially campaign ads for the Roxas campaign.
 Osmeña refused to campaign, saying that the Filipino people knew of his reputation.
-On April 23, 1946, Roxas won 54 percent of the vote, and the Liberal Party won a majority in the legislature.
+On April 23, 1946, Roxas won 54% of the vote, and the Liberal won a majority in the legislature.